YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

             print(f"Lock Error: {repr(e)}")
             sys.exit(2)

-        # Attempt to decrement lock on key, after a brief pause to ensure increment has taken effect
+        # Attempt to decrement lock on node, after a brief pause to ensure increment has taken effect
         if has_lock:
             time.sleep(interval)
             yottadb.lock_decr(varname, subsarray)